-If you are finding it hard to see your television and enjoy your favourite programmes then we have information to help.
+If you're finding it hard to see your television and enjoy your favourite programmes then we have information to help.

-Broadcasters (like the BBC, Channel 4 and Sky) must add AD to 20 per cent of their programmes.
-AD is also available in Welsh on selected programmes
+Most major broadcasters (like the BBC, Channel 4 and Sky) provide AD on 20 per cent of their programmes.
+AD is also available in Welsh on selected Welsh language programmes.

 Sourcing accessible TV guides and especially those highlighting audio described TV programmes can be difficult.
 There are web based, large print, audio and Braille TV guides available.